sybrew/the-seo-framework/readme.txt

 	* **Nitpicking:**
 		* The sitemap's XSL stylesheet no longer uses the latest post ID to determine the title generation; instead, it always adds your blogname to the right.
 		* The sitemap now can't exceed the imposed 50,000 limit; unless you use custom filters.
+		* The plugin is no longer booted again when a compatibility file is loaded.
+			* This issue couldn't propagate thanks to "Just In Time" checks, but since we now emit warnings, it's been discovered.

 **For translators:**